astropy/astropy/docs/utils/iers.rst

 Working offline
 ---------------

-If you are working without an internet connection and doing transfomations that require IERS data, there are a couple of options.
+If you are working without an internet connection and doing transformations that require IERS data, there are a couple of options.

 **Disable auto downloading**